ScandEval/ScandEval/docs/datasets/italian.md

 # 🇮🇹 Italian

-This is an overview of all the datasets used in the Italian part of ScandEval.
+This is an overview of all the datasets used in the Italian part of EuroEval.
 The datasets are grouped by their task - see the [task overview](/tasks) for more information about what these constitute.